Roma-V/FullStackOpen/README.md

 - edit author record by providing a new born date.

 The data is stored in a MongoDB database.\
-New book addition is handled by subscription ensuring all client get notified of the change.
+New book addition is handled by subscription ensuring all clients get notified of the change.

-Exercises 8.8-8.12, 8.17-8.20, 8.23\
+Exercises 8.8-8.12, 8.17-8.20, 8.24-8.25\
 [library_frontend](part8/library-frontend)\
 A book library frontend with ApolloClient that fetch data from backend as implemented in the previous subpart.
 The app contains three views:
 - list of authors (also handles update of an author birthdate);